harrisonlab/Metabarcoding_projects/README.md

   fi
 done
 ```
-### Return merged common ITS1 and ITS2, unique ITS1 and unique ITS2
+### Returns ITS1 where fasta header matches ITS2, unique ITS1 and unique ITS2
 ```shell
 cd $METAGENOMICS/data/$RUN/ITS/final